back-me-up-scotty/ClawCut/README.md

 As soon as ClawCut is running, point your browser to `http://127.0.0.1:5000` or, if ClawCut is running on a different host,use
 `http://(IP-Address):5000`.

 ⚠️ After the first launch, ClawCut automatically creates the `config.json` file.
 It contains all the settings specified in the script itself. `config.json` is the sole source of truth after the first launch.
 The hardcoded values in the script are merely fallback defaults for the very first launch, when no `config.json` file yet exists.
 So, before running ClawCut for the first time, you should set the variables directly in the script to values that work for your setup.
+The next time it runs, the script will load the config.json file and use it to override the hard-coded defaults in memory.
+The .py file itself will never be modified again.

 ---